Guide to Private Equity Interview Questions

 The answer may vary from person to person, but airlines aren’t very profitable on the surface level.

 To mention a statistical point of view, US domestic airlines have reported negative net income in 23 out of 31 years since deregulation.
-However, passenger airlines have made some consistent growth over the years, around 4.9% per year in terms of aircraft and 3.6% in terms of aircraft-seats.
+However, passenger airlines have made some consistent growth over the years, around 4.9% per year in aircraft and 3.6% in aircraft seats.

 In the final analysis